World Heritage Site Shirakawa-go tour guide

 Nagase house

-Entrance fee is 300yen (3USD) for adult and 150yen (1.5USD) for child.
+The entrance fee is 300 yen (3USD) for adults and 150 yen (1.5USD) for children.

 長瀬家